revery-ui/revery/README.md

 ### Running

-After you build, the executables will be available in the `_esy\default\build\default\examples` folder.

-To run the example app, you can do `esy x Bin.exe`.
+After building, you can run the 'Hello World' example via:

+- `esy x Hello.exe`

+Check out our [examples](https://github.com/revery-ui/revery/tree/master/examples) for more to try!

 ### Tests